 - Vitamin D supplements

 Nutrition therapy: Your doctor might prescribe a special liquid diet to replace nutrients and give your bowel a rest, especially if you’re getting ready for surgery.
-They might also combine it with medications and
+They might also combine it with medications.

 Low-residue or low-fiber diets can help you poop less.
 Your doctor might put you on one if you have a narrow place in your bowel called a stricture.